fast-reflexes/BirthdayProblem-Kotlin/README.md

 since the probability of picking all of `N` unique is equal to the number of ways to pick `N` unique samples divided by number of ways to pick any `N` samples.
 This, of course, given the assumption that all `D` items are equally probable.

-The project supports calculating both the probability `P` from `N` and `D` (using exact method, exact method with Stirling's approximation in the calculation of faculties and Taylor approximation) and
+The project supports calculating both the probability `P` from `N` and `D` (using exact method, exact method with Stirling's approximation in the calculation of faculties or Taylor approximation) and
-`N` from `D` and `P` (Taylor approximation only).
+`N` from `D` and `P` (using exact method or Taylor approximation only).
 Both approximations get asymptotically close to the exact result as `D` grows towards infinity.
 The exact method should not be used for larger numbers.
 For extremely small probabilities `P`, the exact method with Stirling's approximation used for faculties may become unstable as it involves many more different operations than the Taylor approximation which, each, results in small round-offs.
 Another source of error in this case arises from the use of Stirling's formula for two calculations of faculties (`D!` and `(D - N)!`).
 Since one of these (`(D - N)!`) diverges slightly more from the exact result than the other (`D!`), the difference between these (used for calculations in log space) might